Being a Liability, More Than an Asset!

 👿 Sailing in normal conditions allows some mistakes without consequences.
 Yet, in rough seas, every mistake can send the team overboard.

 👿 That's why I wanted to review essential leadership practices especially in the current circumstances.

 👿 To conclude this overview, I'd like to emphasise the importance of asking ourselves one question: how can I make sure I am an asset for my organisation, not a liability?

 👿 Our organisations are under pressure.
 Our employees are living a unique teleworking experience, the usual markers have changed, and the social dynamics of work are

 👿A return to the old pattern is no longer possible and even if we imagine the end of this crisis, employees will not return to work as if nothing had happened.

 👿 This has and will have repercussions on the morale of the troops.
 They must develop resilience and flexibility.

-👿 To infuse energy, to develop the resilience of their teams and their organization, leaders will need to keep the human dimension of their leadership at the center of their radar screen.
+👿 To infuse energy, to develop the resilience of their teams and their organisation, leaders will need to keep the human dimension of their leadership at the centre of their radar screen.

 👿 For many, this means taking their own motivation and resilience seriously.
 To be able to be fully available for others.
-And to be true leaders, a true asset for their organization.
+And to be true leaders, a true asset for their organisation.